Narthur/ohc-handbook/Section 3 - Academics.md

 ## Incomplete Grades

 An incomplete grade, recorded as an “I”, indicates the student was unable to complete class work because of illness or other unavoidable circumstances.
 Grades of “I” are not given because the class work was unsatisfactory or because the student simply neglected to complete scheduled assignments.
 When an “I” is received, the work necessary to complete the class must be finished by the date specified on the academic calendar.
 If the makeup work is of such a nature that additional time is required, the student must seek approval of the instructor and request permission from the Academic Affairs Committee (forms for this request may be obtained in the Registrar’s Office).
-An incomplete grade will become an F if the class work is not finished in the prescribed time.
+An incomplete grade will become an "F" if the class work is not finished in the prescribed time.

 ## Grade Requirements